lcache/wp-lcache/readme.txt

 We've done some rudimentary testing with New Relic on Pantheon infrastructure.
 [The results](https://twitter.com/outlandishjosh/status/775756511611990016) were substantial enough for us to begin using LCache in production.
 [Watch David Strauss' DrupalCon presentation](https://twitter.com/outlandishjosh/status/781281995213115396) for a more thorough explanation.

-If you'd like to do some benchmarking yourself, we'd love to hear about your results.
+If you'd like to do some benchmarking yourself, we'd love to hear about your testing methodology and conclusions.
 Caching is more of an art than a science, and outcomes can vary.
+Because cost of network transactions is one of the problems solved by WP LCache, the performance gains will be more impressive if you've historically been using Redis or Memcached on a separate machine.

 = Is APCu persistent like Redis is? =